sdpunit/Study-buddy-app/items/report.md

 1. *Bug 1:*

 - Once the user starts the timer the background is green for a while, while the background gif is loading.
+- There can be a slight delay when transitioning from the login activity to the main activity, and from the main activity to the search activity

 *List all the known errors and bugs here.
 If we find bugs/errors that your team does not know of, it shows that your testing is not thorough.*